 By Gary Earl, PPLC Countywide Services Coordinator

 Looking for something to do this summer?
 Preferably something indoors?
 Or something educational?
-Look no further than your local public libraries and museums for hundreds of FREE programs, classes, and events.
-Yes, it's all free!
+Well look no further than your local public libraries and museums for hundreds of FREE programs, classes, and events.
+Yes, it is all free!

 But wait…don’t museums charge admission?
 Of course they do, but with your PPLC library card, admission to many local museums is 100% free through our Library Museum Pass Program!

 PPLC has partnered with local museums to provide free admission simply by visiting your local library and checking out a Museum Pass to your favorite museum.
 Participating museums include:

 Passes are available at your local PPLC Member Library.
 You must check-out a pass in person, using a valid library card.

 - Each library has two passes per museum, except the Henry B. Plant Museum which has six passes countywide.

 - Passes are available on a first-come, first-served basis.
 Our online catalog will tell you which passes are currently available.
 Passes are not renewable.